janosh/format-ipy-cells/readme.md

 - empty cells are removed:

     ```py
-    # %%
+    # %% before

     # %%
     ```

     ```py
-    # %%
+    # %% after
     ```

-- same-line comments are separated by a single space:
+- comments on the same line as cell delimiters are separated by a single space:

     ```py
-    # %%some comment
+    # %%some comment before
     foo = 'bar'
     # %%    another comment
     ```

     ```py
-    # %% some comment
+    # %% some comment after
     foo = 'bar'
     # %% another comment
     ```